Bewnans Kernow: A Brief History

 Bewnans Kernow Trustees

 Len Sheppard is a leading proponent for the development of Cornish heritage.
-He is the Executive for the Association of Cornish Heritage, Chair of Newquay Old Cornwall Society, Co-ordinator of the award winning Newquay Heritage Archive & Museum, a Bard of Gorsedh Kernow and Publicity Officer for the Federation of Old Cornwall Societies and Vice-Chair of Celtic Congress Cornwall.
+He is the Executive for Kowethas Ertach Kernow (Association of Cornish Heritage), Chair of Kowethas Kernow Goth Tewynblustri (Newquay Old Cornwall Society), Co-ordinator of the award winning Newquay Museum, a Bard of Gorsedh Kernow and Vice-Chair of Celtic Congress Cornwall.
+Len presents illustrated talks on many aspects of Cornish history and cultural heritage to schools, colleges and groups throughout Cornwall.
+As a voluntary heritage journalist he contributes the 'Ertach Kernow' heritage column in the Voice newspapers, published weekly in six editions throughout Cornwall, and a YouTube channel along with various social media platforms.

 Director - Jane Howells